Train for strength, speed and mental toughness

 Most CrossFit WODs include a warm-up, strength or skill work (like Olympic lifts or gymnastics progressions), and a high-intensity conditioning circuit.
 The conditioning portion often includes exercises like kettlebell swings, rowing, squats, push-ups, and burpees—performed for time or rounds.

-Build grit, strength and endurance
+Build perseverance, strength, and endurance

 Ready to train smarter?

-Explore more training variations
+Discover more training variations

-Related CrossFit workouts
+Related CrossFit Workouts

-Train smarter with weekly plans
+Train smarter with weekly schedules